-Canadian Investor Visas: Q & A
+Canadian Investor Visas: Questions and Answers

 Canada offers a few different Investor Visas as an option to immigrate to Canada.
 The Immigrant Investor Program (IIP) is aimed at experienced business individuals who can contribute to Canada’s “growth and long-term prosperity by investing in Canada’s economy.”

 *There are 12 different programs, all with different requirements.
 Each province has an investor program that varies in requirements.*

 Below we answer some frequently asked questions about the Canadian Investor Visa Program.

 The Canadian Investor Visas are an option for people who are interested in bringing business to Canada, wanting to start a business, start a franchise, import a franchise or open a business branch in Canada.
 There are two types of investor visas: Investing in the government or investing in a business.

 2. How much money do I need to invest to qualify for the Investor Visas?

 In order to invest in the government, you must provide $150,000 – $800,000 CAD to the Canadian government.
 After some time the government will provide you Permanent Residency.